-This year Tim Biello is launching Featherbed Lane Farm, a unique horse-powered, year-round community supported agriculture enterprise with a mission to provide the Saratoga Springs community with year-round access to the highest quality food and meaningful on-farm experiences.
+In 2016, Tim Biello launched Featherbed Lane Farm, a unique horse-powered, year-round community supported agriculture enterprise with a mission to provide the Saratoga Springs community with year-round access to the highest quality food and meaningful on-farm experiences.
 Through this diversified, draft-powered farm business (including a free-choice vegetable CSA and pastured eggs), Tim hopes to earn a healthy and satisfying living, farm and manage the land sustainably, and provide farm fresh food and on-farm public programs to engage and benefit the community.

-Tim is working with Equity Trust and Saratoga PLAN, a land trust operating in Saratoga County, to protect the farm permanently and make it more affordable, both for him when he purchases it from LFF, and for future farmers.
-In May 2016, Saratoga PLAN was awarded funding for an easement through a New York State Hudson Valley Agricultural Enhancement Program grant and Saratoga County will provide matching funds.
-Equity Trust’s Hudson Valley Farm Affordability Program will simultaneously purchase a permanent affordability restriction, which will be included in the conservation easement to be held by Saratoga PLAN.
-This will be our first farm protection project in Saratoga County.
-Once purchased, these protections will lower Tim’s lease fees, and they will lower his option price when he is ready to buy the farm.
+Tim worked with Equity Trust and Saratoga PLAN, a land trust operating in Saratoga County, to protect the farm permanently and make it more affordable, both for him when he purchases it from LFF, and for future farmers.
+In May 2016, Saratoga PLAN was awarded funding for an easement through a New York State Hudson Valley Agricultural Enhancement Program grant, with Saratoga County providing matching funds.
+When the project finally closed in January 2019, Equity Trust’s Hudson Valley Farm Affordability Program simultaneously purchased a permanent affordability restriction, which is included in the conservation easement held by Saratoga PLAN.
+This was our first farm protection project in Saratoga County.
+Now that they are in place, these protections lowered Tim’s lease fees, and they will lower his option price when he is ready to buy the farm.